Once reluctant, Nassar victims lead each other out of shadows

 “We told each other without really telling each other,” she said.

-Many abuse survivors are wary of speaking out, often because they justifiably fear their accounts will be met with scepticism, victims’ advocates say.
+Many abuse survivors are wary of speaking out, often because they justifiably fear their accounts will be met with skepticism, victims’ advocates say.

 “We have this long history of doubting the stories of accusers,” said Deborah Tuerkheimer, a law professor at Northwestern University who recently published a research paper documenting what she calls the “credibility discount.”

-In the Nassar case, many victims have accused USA Gymnastics and Michigan State University, where Nassar also worked, of sweeping complaints about his behaviour under the rug for years.
+In the Nassar case, many victims have accused USA Gymnastics and Michigan State University, where Nassar also worked, of sweeping complaints about his behavior under the rug for years.

-On Thursday, a local police department in Michigan apologised to one victim for declining to bring charges against Nassar in 2004 after she complained of abuse.
+On Thursday, a local police department in Michigan apologized to one victim for declining to bring charges against Nassar in 2004 after she complained of abuse.

 “One of the things that the '#MeToo’ movement seems to be doing is changing that credibility calculus,” Tuerkheimer said.